-Probability of severe weather within 25 miles of a point.
-Hatched Area: 10% or greater probability of significant severe within 25 miles of a point.
+Probability of damaging thunderstorm winds or wind gusts of 50 knots or higher within 25 miles of a point.
+Hatched Area: 10% of greater probability of wind gusts 65 knots or greater within 25 miles of a point.

 Day 2 Convective Outlook

 ...THERE IS A SLIGHT RISK OF SEVERE THUNDERSTORMS FOR PORTIONS OF

 Thunderstorms, associated with large hail and wind damage, will be

 possible on Sunday from parts of north-central Texas northeastward

 A mid-level trough will deamplify over the Upper MS Valley as upper

 riding builds in from the west across the Plains states

 tomorrow/Sunday.
 Despite weakening upper support, a surface cold

 front will sweep across portions of the southern Plains, providing